ocaml-flambda/flambda-backend/jane/doc/extensions/_08-miscellaneous-extensions/zero_alloc_check.md

 `-zero-alloc-check none` that disables checking of annotations).
-With `-disable-zero-alloc-checker` flag, the checker will conservatively assume that all functions may allocate, so if there are any annotations , compilation will fail unless `-zero-alloc-check none` is also passed.
-Alternatively, `-disable-precise-zero-alloc-checker` flag disables computation of summaries only for recursive functions and functions whose definition appears in the generated code before the definitions of all their dependencies.
+With `-disable-zero-alloc-checker` flag, the checker will conservatively assume that all functions may allocate, so if there are any annotations, compilation will fail unless `-zero-alloc-check none` is also passed.

+Compilation flag `-disable-precise-zero-alloc-checker`
+disables computation of summaries only for recursive functions and functions whose definition appears in the generated code before the definitions of all their dependencies.
 This is an escape hatch for situations of unexpectedly high overhead of the analysis on